Emotional intelligence – what’s at the heart of artificial intelligence?

 EI is critical for both employers and employees

 We decided to find out.
 For the new report by the Capgemini Research Institute, Emotional intelligence – the essential skillset for the age of AI, we wanted to investigate the increasing importance and growing relevance of emotional intelligence in the age of automation and AI.
 To these ends, we surveyed 750 executives and 1,500 employees, and conducted in-depth interviews with over 15 industry experts, academics, and start-up executives.
 Our research showed:

 - EI will be a must-have skill in the future, with demand likely to rise sixfold within the next five years

 - Organisations’ people processes are not adapted to the age of the machine

 - An emotionally intelligent workforce would benefit organisations and employees alike.

 Embrace the power of EI

 It is necessary for employers to start building an emotionally intelligent workforce today.
-To do so, they should customize existing learning programs to integrate EI and make them accessible to all, modify recruitment processes to include the evaluation of EI, apply an EI lens when promoting and rewarding talent, and use technology for building a high EI culture.
+To do so, they should customise existing learning programs to integrate EI and make them accessible to all, modify recruitment processes to include the evaluation of EI, apply an EI lens when promoting and rewarding talent, and use technology for building a high EI culture.